mrashid5919/Fitness_Buddy/README.md

 4. Find file dump.sql in `sql/C##MAY.sql`

-6. Head over to your favourite database GUI and connect C##MAY with that
+5. Head over to your favourite database GUI and connect C##MAY with that

-7. Import data from sql file depending upon the GUI.
+6. Import data from sql file depending upon the GUI.

+7. Copy the triggers from Triggers.sql and run them.

 8. If no errors are shown, then we are good to go!